justfoxing/ghidra_bridge/README.md

 * Packaging - would be nice to do pip install ghidra_bridge for the client-side.
 * Easily enable troubleshooting logging
 * Keep stats of remote queries, so users can ID the parts of their scripts causing the most remote traffic for optimisation
-* Work out how to load the flat api elements as if they'd been imported, so you can use currentAddress/etc directly
+* Examples
+    * Reckon it'd be possible to launch this from Ghidra and invoke a Python 3 environment to talk to, so you can run your Python 3 analysis scripts from Ghidra via the Script Manager/hotkeys.